Question: So how does it work? How do we get our dog/s started?

 Question: Should I feed my dog before or after the hike?

-Answer: We highly recommend that the dogs get fed at least 3 hours before pick up or wait until after the hike to avoid car sickness or bloat (stomach torsion) while running.
+Answer: We highly recommend that the dogs get fed at least 3 hours before pick up or wait until after the hike to avoid car sickness or deadly bloat (stomach torsion) while running.

 Question: Will my dog come home very wet and dirty?